Best practices for zonal shifts in ARC - Amazon Application Recovery Controller (ARC)

 Ensure that all Availability Zones are healthy and taking traffic

 Zonal shifts work by marking a resource, that is, an application replica, as unhealthy in an Availability Zone.
-This means that it's critical to ensure that the targets in the load balancers for your applications are generally healthy and actively taking traffic in the Availability Zones in a Region.
+This means that it's critical to ensure that the resources in your applications are generally healthy and actively taking traffic in the Availability Zones in a Region.
 We recommend that you have dashboards to track this, including, for example, Elastic Load Balancing metrics for unhealthy targets and bytesProcessed per Availability Zone.

 Consider monitoring the health of your resources from a second, adjacent Region.
-Advantages of this approach are that it can be more representative of your end users' experience, and it also reduces the risk of both your application and your monitoring being impacted by the same disaster at the same time ("shared fate").
+Advantages of this approach are that it can be more representative of your end users' experience, and it also reduces the risk of both your application and your monitoring being impacted by the same disaster at the same time.

 Use data plane API operations for disaster recovery